Xilinx-CNS/kubernetes-onload/README.md

         amd.com/onload: 1
 ```

-All applications started within the pod environment will be accelerated due to the `LD_PRELOAD` environment variable.
+All applications started within the pod environment will be accelerated due to the `LD_PRELOAD` environment variable
+unless `setPreload: false` is configured in Onload CR.

 ### Resource `amd.com/onload`